dfinity/http-proxy/README.md

 * MacOSX

-Other platforms can also be supported by adding the generated root certificate to the device trusted store and adding the proxy HTTP server to the active network interface configuration.
+Other desktop platforms can also be supported by adding the generated root certificate to the device's trusted store and adding the proxy HTTP server to the active network interface configuration.

+## Contributing

+This repository is currently not accepting external contributions, but this will change in the near future once the code base stabilizes.

 ## Setup